The businesses this works for

 A note on Columbus

-How to know if you are in the fit zone
+How to know if we're a fit